jborichevskiy/up-and-to-the-right/content/posts/digital-tools.md

 - Let me use a digital or physical keyboard instead of an e-ink keyboard to type my annotations.
 A possibility here is a companion app, which feels like a notes app but ties my notes to their location/text in the book I'm reading.

+{{< figure src="/digital-tools/audiobook-player.png" caption="What I want my audiobook player to look like" >}}

 Most of these points above also apply to my experience listening to podcasts, audiobooks, and watching Youtube videos and interviews.
 I find myself wishing I could:

 - Navigate them more comfortably.
-I use Libby and Audible - both leave much to be desired in terms of navigation.
-Finding and getting to a quote I remember hearing to three days ago is basically blindly stumbling around - and I lose my current spot too.
+Both Libby and Audible leave much to be desired in terms of navigation.
+Finding a quote I remember hearing to three days ago is basically blindly stumbling around - and I lose my current spot too.
 Seeing a list of chapter numbers for the book I'm __listening to__ has been helpful a grand total of 0 times.
 And how cool would it be to drop a bookmark from my bluetooth-connected headphones as I'm biking down a street.

-- View an auto-generated transcript of a podcast as I'm listening to it with time-coded easy-to-follow links to outside information referenced in the podcast.
-YouTube already transcribes all of their videos - why can’t we do something similar with podcast apps?
+- View an auto-generated transcript of a podcast as I'm listening to it.
+It should have easy-to-follow links to references to other podcasts, media, books and support searching for key terms.
+YouTube already transcribes all of their videos and Google Meet now generates live captions as we're talking - why can’t we do something similar with podcast apps?

 Honorable Mentions: [Readwise](https://readwise.io/), [Weava](https://www.weavatools.com/), [Descript](https://www.descript.com/), [Otter.ai](https://otter.ai/), [Polar](https://getpolarized.io/#features)

 ## A centralized search interface for my digital brain (memex)

 I want to be able to open an interface, type three words, and instantly see results from everything my digital self has interacted with.
-Emails, years of full-text browsing history, text messages, Slack messages across __all__ my organizations, calendar invites and events, books, podcast transcripts I’ve consumed, Twitter and Instagram DMs, PDFs I’ve downloaded, bash commands, videos I’ve seen, my online files, offline files, notes, blog post drafts - I really do mean everything.
+Emails, years of full-text browsing history, text messages, Slack messages across __all__ my organizations, calendar invites and events, books, podcast transcripts I’ve consumed, Twitter and Instagram DMs, PDFs I’ve downloaded, bash commands, videos I’ve seen, my online and offline files, notes, blog post drafts - I really do mean everything.

-I acutely feel the need for this when I'm trying to find something I know I've seen online, but can't remember where.
+I acutely feel the need for this when I'm trying to find something I know I've seen online but can't remember where I saw it.
 Google is wonderful for finding new information, but absolutely poor for re-finding things.
-Chrome's history has so much potential - but I suspect Google would much rather have us run past their ads a few additional times rather go direct to the source.
+Chrome's history has so much potential - but I suspect Google would much rather have us look at their ads a few additional times rather than go direct to the source.
 I accept I might be in the minority on this one.
 Regardless, this tool should:

 - Accept and parse the following queries:
-	- spacex announcement video 2016
+	- spacex announcement type:video 2016

-    - links from jon@test.org topic:python
+    - links from:jon@test.org topic:python

-	- paper about temperature and productivity referenced in Uninhabitable Earth
+	- paper on temperature, productivity referenced in book:Uninhabitable Earth

-	- pdf habits digital interfaces
+	- type:pdf habits digital interfaces

-    - blog posts reading comprehension
+    - reading comprehension type:blog post

 	- printer ink receipt

-    - type:book finance read:2017
+    - type:book read:2017 finance

+	- file:py datetime parse

 - Respect my privacy: hosted on something I control and never mined for ads.
 - Support all my devices, bi-directionally and offline.
-- Cluster information based on content, tags, geolocation, connected people, conversations, source, and factors I'm not even aware of.
+- Cluster information based on content, tags, geo-location, connected people, conversations, source, and other factors I'm not even aware of.
-- Notifications about changes to documents and webpages I've visited.
+- Notify me about changes to documents and webpages I've visited.
 - Allow a rough export of my research on a topic (like, a knowledge dump off everything I’ve consumed on pandas) with the ability to easily share it.

 Honorable Mentions: [Memex by Worldbrain.io](https://worldbrain.io/), [Alfred](https://www.alfredapp.com/), [Trove](https://trovenow.com/), [Local Native](https://localnative.app/), [ArchiveBox](https://github.com/pirate/ArchiveBox), [Raindrop](https://raindrop.io/)

 ## Parting Thoughts

 I'm fascinated by the idea of bridging the gap between our minds and our digital devices.
 A well-designed tool should disappear and allow complete attention to the task at hand, but digital devices today are far from this ideal - often due to arcane copyright laws or profit-seeking.
+I wish I had something with the productivity potential of my computer when I was out and about in nature .
+Whether this will require slightly better virtual reality goggles or direct neural implants isn't quite evident yet. #https://writings.stephenwolfram.com/2019/02/seeking-the-productive-life-some-details-of-my-personal-infrastructure/ - outside pic? mention?

 These aren't new ideas by any means.
 See Vannevar Bush's [original conception](https://en.wikipedia.org/wiki/As_We_May_Think) of a memex over 70 years ago.
 We are way overdue for this.
 I see enormous potential at combining a true memex with our personal data (health, fitness, biometrics) along with our habits, goals, tasks, reflections, and communication tools.
-In the age of abundant information it feels like it's the connections we draw between disparate pieces of content which are the most valuable [todo rephrase this].
+As information becomes more abundant, the connections drawn between disparate pieces of information are increasingly important.
 What's even more interesting are the connections someone else drew about information I am interested in.
 I'm excited for a world where knowledge is easier to discover, validate, dispute, understand, retain, and share.

 I hope to cover my thoughts on processes, note-taking apps, and knowledge graphs next.
 Stay tuned [here](https://mailchi.mp/0e81591ed912/jborichevskiy).
+My thanks to Arthur Tyukayev, Alex Ly, [David Heimann](https://twitter.com/davidmeh), [Em deGrandpré](https://twitter.com/ylimedeg), [Alexey Guzey](https://twitter.com/alexeyguzey), Sam Tkachuk, and [Brian Timar](https://twitter.com/briantimar) for reading drafts of this and providing wonderful feedback.